tldr-pages/tldr/pages/common/aws-cognito-idp.md

 # aws cognito-idp

-> Manage Amazon Cognito user pool and it's users and groups using the CLI.
+> Manage Amazon Cognito user pool and its users and groups using the CLI.
 > More information: <https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cognito-idp/index.html>.

 - Create a cognito user pool: